 Typically, your heart beats along at a regular pace between 60 and 100 beats per minute.
-If your heart beats slower or faster (and you’re not exercising), that’s called a heart rhythm disturbance or arrhythmia.
-While that might sound scary, not all arrhythmias are created equally, as only some can be dangerous.
+If your heart rate is slower or faster (and you’re not exercising), that’s called a heart rhythm disturbance or arrhythmia.
+While that might sound scary, not all irregular heartbeats or arrhythmias are created equally, as only some can be dangerous.

 “The spectrum is wide.
 It spans everything between a single skipped or premature heartbeat, which is typically benign, to imminently life-threatening episodes that could cause a cardiac arrest,” said Roderick Tung, MD, an electrophysiologist and chief of cardiology with Banner Health in Phoenix, AZ.

 Here’s what could happen to your heart when you drink alcohol

 One of the factors that can affect your heart rhythm is the amount of alcohol you consume.
 Alcohol can trigger atrial fibrillation (AF or AFib), an irregular rhythm in the upper chambers of the heart, which can feel like fluttering or rapid pounding sensations in the chest.
 It’s the most common sustained arrhythmia in adults worldwide, and it’s linked with an increased risk of stroke, heart failure and dementia.
 Patients with diabetes, sleep apnea, high blood pressure and obesity are at increased risk for AFib.
 In addition, binge drinking can lead to a condition called holiday heart syndrome, where you have an arrhythmia the day after you drink heavily.